-In 2012-2015, some meadow knapweed (Centaurea pratensis) was found along the roadside near the end of the Patch C Roadside transect.
+In 2012-2016, some meadow knapweed (Centaurea pratensis) was found along the roadside near the end of the Patch C Roadside transect.
 The majority of the plants were removed by IAE staff, as feasible, however it is recommended that the area continue to be monitored for the noxious weed.
-In 2014, meadow knapweed was not observed but should not be assumed to be extirpated.